Respite Offers a Break for Caregivers and Those They Support

 • How are the workers selected and trained?

-• Can the respite worker administer medications or assist with medical tasks?
+• Can the respite worker give medicine or help with medical tasks?

 • How are emergencies and problems handled?

-The ARCH National Respite Network and Resource Center provides a free, downloadable 17-page guidebook, ABCs of Respite: A Consumer Guide for Family Caregivers.
+Another helpful resource: the ARCH National Respite Network and Resource Center provides a free, downloadable 17-page guidebook, ABCs of Respite: A Consumer Guide for Family Caregivers.
 ARCH stands for Access to Respite Care and Help.
-The ARCH resource center also provides information and resources specific to Respite During COVID-19.

 What respite services would be most helpful?

 Respite includes a broad range of services.
-Some organizations offer short-term, overnight stays in their facilities and some provide daytime services.
-Some respite services are delivered into the home, including these examples:
+Some organizations offer short-term, overnight stays in their facilities and some offer daytime services.
+Some respite services are delivered in the home, like:

 • personal hygiene care